Implementing a New Engine¶

 Reading the printed trajectory

-In both CP2K and GROMACS, the simulation timestep is parsed (from the .inp
+In both CP2K and GROMACS, the simulation timestep is parsed (from the .inp and .mdp respectively).
+The number of

 frames corresponding to one \(\Delta t\) is then calculated, and this set as trajectory print frequency in the